ismms-himc/cellranger-aws-pipeline-docs/README.md

   `$ aws cloudformation update-stack --template-body file://cf_cellranger.json --stack-name cellranger-job --capabilities CAPABILITY_NAMED_IAM`

   The cloudformation template sets up the mounted volume for the jobs (see jobdefinition in template) and tells batch to use a custom AMI that has a mounted 1TB volume for the compute environment.
 See [aws-batch-genomics](https://aws.amazon.com/blogs/compute/building-high-throughput-genomic-batch-workflows-on-aws-batch-layer-part-3-of-4/) part 3 to see how to make a custom AMI.
 Also see the [cloudformation docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-batch-computeenvironment.html) for an exmaple of how to use a custom AMI as a compute environment for AWS batch.

-Additional helpful links:
+  Other helpful links:

 * [aws London pop-up video batch computing](https://www.youtube.com/watch?v=H8bmHU_z8Ac&t=662s)
 * [base2 genomics presentation for AWS re:invent](https://www.youtube.com/watch?v=8dApnlJLY54&t=2785s)